 These 10 highly rated sulfate-free shampoos and conditioners work wonders on curly hair, and can help prevent your hair from drying out and frizzing up every time you shower.

-Frizz can be hard to deal with, but L'Oreal Paris EverCurl tackles that issue with a sulfate-free shampoo that promises to deliver 48-hour frizz control.
+Frizz can be hard to deal with, but L'Oreal Paris EverCurl shampoo tackles that issue with a sulfate-free formula that promises to deliver 48-hour frizz control.
 It's also free of salt and surfactants, so combined with being sulfate-free, it's a wonderful, non-stripping option for color-treated or chemically-processed curls.
 Reviewers say this shampoo, which is enhanced with coconut oil and other moisturizers, leaves their curls soft, manageable, and bouncy.
 It may take a few days of use to notice a difference, but users say to keep with it.
 One reviewer wrote, "I have tried several of the pricier sulfate free shampoos for curly hair and have [not] liked any of them.
 I LOVE THIS SHAMPOO!
 It still suds up nicely, rinsed clean, did not strip the color from my hair, and left my curls frizz free and bouncy."

-4. A Vanilla-Scented Conditioner With 18 Silk Amino Acids
+4. A Vanilla-Scented Conditioner Infused With Silk Amino Acids

-5. An Avocado-Based Shampoo For Super Curly Hair
+5. An Avocado-Based Shampoo For Thick, Curly Hair

-6. A Shampoo & Conditioner Set For Longer, Healthier Hair
+6. A Shampoo & Conditioner Duo That Help Promote Fuller, Thicker Hair

-If you're concerned about thinning hair or have noticed your curls are so damaged that breakage is an issue, DermaChange Organic Hair Growth Shampoo and Conditioner set addresses this problem with natural botanicals like aloe vera, coconut extract, vitamin B5, Australian Cehami, amino acids, and orange peel — all of which combine to help create stronger, healthier strands and a hydrated, PH-balanced scalp.
+If you're concerned about thinning hair or have noticed your curls are so damaged that breakage has become an issue, the DermaChange Organic Hair Growth Shampoo and Conditioner will help using botanicals like aloe vera, coconut extract, and vitamin B5, all of which combine to help create stronger hair and a healthier scalp.
 Reviewers say it works wonders in helping hair shedding and breakage — over 1,200 reviewers gave it a five-star review.
 "Fuller curls again!" wrote one reviewer.
 "I've been using this shampoo and conditioner for about 5-6 months now and my hair is fuller than it's been in years."

 7. A Sulfate-Free Take On A Classic Drugstore Favorite

-8. A Fruity, Thirst-Quenching Shampoo Made Specifically For Curly Hair
+8. A Thirst-Quenching Shampoo Made Specifically For Dry, Curly Hair

-Made from a beloved Brooklyn-based brand, this yummy smelling shampoo was formulated with dry, curly hair in mind.
+Made from a beloved Brooklyn-based brand, this yummy-smelling shampoo was formulated with dry, curly hair in mind.
 It contains a blend of coconut oil, coconut milk, and mango butter to deeply nourish and soften all types of curls, but uses no harsh ingredients, like parabens and sulfates.
 "I highly recommend this shampoo if you have dry hair," wrote one reviewer who called Carol's Daughter's Coco Creme line a "holy grail."
 Another fan commented, "The best shampoo that I've ever used.
 Leaves hair soft and manageable."

 Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.